Nech-C/fcc-random-quote-machine/README.md

 # fcc-random-quote-machine
-A Random Quote Machine built for a FreeCodeCamp project, using React, HTML, CSS, and JavaScript.
+A Random Quote Machine built for a FreeCodeCamp project using React, HTML, CSS, and JavaScript.

 You can access the page at: https://nech-c.github.io/fcc-random-quote-machine/